 Applicants must submit a fully executed application to OVW, including all required supporting documentation.
-(OVW will not contact applicants for missing items.)
 Additionally, if an applicant plans to submit an application under any other OVW grant program this fiscal year, please ensure that only documents pertinent to this solicitation are included with this application.
-OVW will not redirect documents that are inadvertently submitted with the wrong application (e.g. a Rural letter submitted with a Transitional Housing Program Application will not be transferred to the Rural application).
+OVW will not redirect documents that are inadvertently submitted with the wrong application.

 Application Document Date Completed

-1. Letter of Registration
+Letter of Registration Completed

-2. Summary of Current OVW Projects, If Applicable

-3. Summary Data Sheet
+Summary Data Sheet

-4. Proposal Abstract
+,

-5. Project Narrative
+Project Narrative

-6. Memorandum of Understanding

-7. Letters of Support
+What Will Be Done

+Who Will Implement

+Technical Assistance Delivery Methods

+Proposal Abstract

+Budget Detail Worksheet and Narrative

+Letter(s) of Commitment //

-8. Application for Federal Assistance: SF 424
+Application for Federal Assistance: SF 424

-9. Standard Assurances and Certifications
+Standard Assurances and Certifications

-10. Disclosures of Process Related to Executive Compensation
+Disclosures of Process Related to Executive Compensation

-11. Confidentiality Notice Form
+Confidentiality Notice Form

-12. Letter of Nonsupplanting
+Letter of Nonsupplanting

-13. Financial Accounting Practices
+Financial Accounting Practices

-14. Applicant Financial Capability Questionnaire
+Applicant Financial Capability Questionnaire (new nonprofits only)

-15. Indirect Cost Rate Agreement (only if the applicant has a current Federally-approved rate)
+Indirect Cost Rate Agreement (only if the applicant has a current federally-approved rate)